junxit/us-congress-bills-115/metadata.md

 - 2018-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8134-8135)
 - 2018-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8134-8135)
 - 2018-09-17 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2018-11-14 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+115-435.
+- 2018-11-28 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2018-11-29 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 115-398.
+- 2018-11-29 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 115-398.
+- 2018-11-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 698.